hotwax/oms-documentation/troubleshooting/hotwax/bopis/notifications.md

-# Troubleshooting: Not Receiving Notifications
+# Scenario 1: Not Receiving Notifications

 If you are not receiving BOPIS notifications, consider the following troubleshooting scenarios:

-## 1. Check Internet Connection
+## Check Internet Connection

 Ensure that your device has a stable internet connection.
 Notifications rely on an active connection for delivery.

-## 2. Verify App settings
+## Verify App settings

 Confirm that the BOPIS app has the necessary settings to send notifications.
 Go to the BOPIS app's settings page, and ensure that notifications are enabled for required topics.

-## 3. Confirm System Compatibility
+## Confirm System Compatibility

 Verify that OMS instance meets compatibility requirements:

 - For BOPIS notifications to work, the instance should be on v.5.2.0. or above

-## 4. Review Browser Notification Settings
+## Review Browser Notification Settings

 If you are using browser notifications, check the settings for your specific browser: